 A widely held consensus is that job performance is impacted by four key factors: Skills, Qualifications and Experience; Cognitive Ability; Personality Fit; and Motivation, Values and Interest.

 Many recruiters only assess skills, qualifications, and experience, along with an interview, thereby missing insight into key areas that have an impact on performance.
-TalentLens instruments are designed to measure abilities and behaviours that are important to future job performance.
+TalentLens instruments are designed to measure abilities such as critical thinking skills and behaviours that are important to future job performance.

 You can learn new skills and, to some extent, change certain behaviours, but cognitive abilities, values and a number of behavioural traits are stable.
 Combining ability, personality, and other relevant assessments together not only gives more relevant information upon which to base a hiring decision, but can also reduce adverse impact.